Pomax/BezierInfo-2/README.md

 This is the development repository for ["A Primer on Bézier Curves"](https://pomax.github.io.bezierinfo), itself hosted as https://pomax.github.io/BezierInfo-2/

-The primer is currently being rewritten from a React application to a pure HTML/CSS/Vanilla-JS tech stack.

-React is nice, Webpack is convenient, but there's just very little need to serve the Primer as "a React app".
-Simply convert the various parts to HTML directly, and then assemble it as "a page" that _just works_, rather than as "an application" that won't even show content without JS enabled.
+This is the new codebased for the primer, being a pure HTML/CSS/Vanilla-JS tech stack - the old version can be found on the [2016-react](https://github.com/Pomax/BezierInfo-2/tree/2016-react) branch

-See https://github.com/Pomax/BezierInfo-2/issues/257 for the current rewrite status
+Work is still underway on this new version, see https://github.com/Pomax/BezierInfo-2/issues/257 for the current task list.

 ## Building everything